nguyensjsu/sp18-202-phoenix/Journals/PhaniTeja-Simplicity.md

 ### Week-4
 We each implemented the design patterns we were assigned.
 As the project was reaching the final phase, we started to integrate the pieces all of implemented individually.
 We ran into a few script reference errors every time someone made a push, but sorted them out in the end.

+### Week-5
+We were finally able to integrate everything successfully, squash all the bugs and get a really good gameplay in the end.
+We learnt that incorporating the value of simplicity was really important to group projects as it made integration of all our code very easy in the end.